invoke-ai/InvokeAI/docs/installation/INSTALL_MANUAL.md

     !!! todo "Macintosh and Linux"

        ```bash
        ln -sf environments-and-requirements/environment-xxx-yyy.yml environment.yml
        ```

        Replace `xxx` and `yyy` with the appropriate OS and GPU codes.

-    !!! todo "Windows"
+    !!! todo "Windows requires admin privileges to make links, so we use the copy (cp) command"

        ```bash
-    mklink environment.yml environments-and-requirements\environment-win-cuda.yml
+       cp environments-and-requirements\environment-win-cuda.yml environment.yml
        ```

-    Note that the order of arguments is reversed between the Linux/Mac and Windows commands!

     When this is done, confirm that a file `environment.yml` has been created in the InvokeAI root directory and that it points to the correct file in the